Volume fluctuations and higher order cumulants of the net baryon number: General derivation

 \subsection{Formalism}

-In general, the probability distributions introduced in section II are characterized by the corresponding cumulant generating functions\footnote{We assume that the integrals in (\ref{chib}) and (\ref{chiv}) converge for $t$ and $s$ in an interval around the origin, so that the cumulant generating functions exist~\cite{lukacs}.
-Moreover, we assume that the relevant cumulants exist.},
+In general, the probability distributions introduced in section II are characterized by the corresponding cumulant generating functions\footnote{We assume that the integrals in (\ref{chib}) and (\ref{chiv}) converge for $t$ and $s$ in an interval around the origin, so that the cumulant generating functions exist~\cite{lukacs}. }

-The cumulants are obtained by expanding $\chi^{B}$ and $\chi^{V}$ in series about the origin.
-The additivity of cumulants and thermodynamic principles imply that
+The cumulants are obtained by expanding $\chi^{B}$ and $\chi^{V}$ in a series about the origin.
+The additivity of cumulants and thermodynamic principles imply, that\footnote{ The additivity of cumulants is valid only when there are no long range correlations in a system.
+This is the case near the chiral crossover transtion, however it is not applicable in the vicinity of a possible critical point.}

 where $\zeta^{B}$ is a volume-independent function.
 In fact, $\zeta^{B}$ is the generating function for the reduced cumulants, defined in Eqs. (\ref{eq3}):

 Similarly, we find for the reduced cumulants of volume fluctuations